Help! (song)

-"Help!" is a song by the English rock band the Beatles that served as the title song for the 1965 film and its soundtrack album.
+"Help!" is a song by the English rock band the Beatles that served as the title song for the 1965 film and the band's accompanying soundtrack album.
 It was released as a single in July 1965, and was number one for three weeks in the United States and the United Kingdom.

-Credited to Lennon–McCartney, "Help!" was written by John Lennon with some help from Paul McCartney.
+Credited to Lennon–McCartney, "Help!" was written by John Lennon with some assistance from Paul McCartney.
 During an interview with Playboy in 1980, Lennon recounted: "The whole Beatles thing was just beyond comprehension.
 I was subconsciously crying out for help".